Categories

 Can Twitter be a useful source of knowledge?
 Thinking about Cities through Twitter.

-- complexity – and how this related to managing and developing social outcomes
+• complexity – and how this related to managing and developing social outcomes

-- learning across distributed networks; on-demand learning; outcome-focused learning; informal learning; learning cities
+• learning across distributed networks; on-demand learning; outcome-focused learning; informal learning; learning cities

-- user-determined services; what constitutes ‘expertness’
+• user-determined services; what constitutes ‘expertness’

-- links between myriads of small actions and larger-scale public processes
+• links between myriads of small actions and larger-scale public processes

-- nature of evidence, causality, leverage, models
+• nature of evidence, causality, leverage, models

-‘Research’, like so many other notions, can mean a variety of things to different people.
-Research is increasingly linked to a need to produce useful outcomes – often with commercialism in mind, or with policy direction in mind.
+Research, like so many other notions, can mean a variety of things to different people.
+It is increasingly linked to a need to produce useful outcomes – often with commercialism in mind, or with policy direction in mind.
 Whilst ‘really useful’ research is important there is also a place for research-type activities that are undertaken for no immediate gain, for playfulness, simply because a puzzle has presented itself.
 Such activities have value if they stimulate curiosity and provide different ways of seeing our social world.

-One of the initial interests, via the website, was how to explore the kinds of things that a modern complex city (like Birmingham, UK) might need to know more about if it is to really flourish.
+One of the initial interests, via this website, was how to explore the kinds of things that a modern complex city (like Birmingham, UK) might need to know more about if it is to really flourish.

 In this context, some work was already underway on how Birmingham operated and might further develop as a city (not so much in terms of built environment, urban layout – more in terms of relationships, ways of seeing the city, capabilities etc).